rgriff23/rgriff23.github.io/_posts/2017-05-11-primate-phylogeny-ggtree.md

 <img src="/assets/Rfigs/post_2017-05_ggtree_tips3-1.png" title="plot of chunk post_2017-05_ggtree_tips3" alt="plot of chunk post_2017-05_ggtree_tips3" style="display: block; margin: auto;" />

-Note that we used the `inset` function to add the subplots, which is the same function we used earlier to add external images to nodes.
-We will use `inset` again when we display the results of ancestral state reconstructions at internal nodes.
-In general, `inset` accepts a list of `ggplot` graphic objects (they need not be the same type of object) and adds them to a `ggtree` plot.
-You can add any `ggplot` object you wish to your plot using this function.

 ### Displaying ASRs with subplots